A Penny Well Spent

 ‘That,’ said the captain with a smirk.

 Inside the office, Bog was midway through assembling his porcelain suit, with only the legs and torso piece on so far.
-Evidently he had heard the tanoy announcement and was preparing himself for battle, with the help of his two henchmen Lew Roll and Jon Lavvy
+Evidently, he had heard the tannoy announcement and was preparing himself for battle, with the help of his two henchmen Lew Roll and Jon Lavvy

 ‘I thought you might show up,’ grunted Bog with a sneer.